 If you have been arrested for a drug offense in California, regardless of the schedule of drug or type of offense, you should seek to contact a Los Angeles criminal defense lawyer from our firm.
-Since Martinian & Associates is located in Los Angeles, our firm has years of experience dealing with these types of cases.
+Since Martinian Lawyers is located in Los Angeles, our firm has years of experience dealing with these types of cases.

 The crime rate in Los Angeles is significantly higher than the crime rate in other cities in California and throughout the nation, which means that the law enforcement presence is greater, thereby increasing the rates of arrests.
 Schedule your free case evaluation by calling our firm today.